bonabelgum/patient-chart-monitoring-system/README.md

 # patient-chart-monitoring-system
 Patient Chart Monitoring and Management System

-Link (it may take some time to load): https://patient-chart-monitoring-and-management.onrender.com
+Link (it may take some time to load): patient-chart-monitoring-system-production.up.railway.app

 Instructions to run:
 1. After cloning, set up virtual environment